“Don’t it always seem to go, that you don’t know what you’ve got till it’s gone…….”

 You know who I’m talking about.
 Hikers who slyly tiptoe along the side of trails in order to keep their tootsies dry and comfy.
 Armed with the attitude that “oh well, I’m only one person, it can’t do too much harm can it?”

 The reality is that, yes, it can.
 Whilst the impact of a single individual may be minimal, the damage caused by a number of hikers doing exactly the same thing is anything but.
-The repercussions of widespread off-trail hiking include:
+The repercussions of widespread off-trail hiking in heavily trafficked areas include:

 - Large scale erosion